-The remaining two stretches of the Chennai Metro's Phase-I was inaugurated by Prime Minister Narendra Modi on February 10.
-The opening of the two stretches — Washermanpet to Chennai Central and Chennai Central to AG-DMS — has made the first phase of the city's Metro network fully operational.
+The Chennai Metro has been growing its wings in the city rapidly.
+After Prime Minister Narendra Modi, on February 10, inaugurated two stretches of the Chennai Metro — Washermanpet to Chennai Central and Chennai Central to AG-DMS — the first phase of the city's mass transit system became fully operational.

-Length: Once the new line is completed, the corridor or the Blue Line of the Chennai Metro network will span a total length of 54 km that connects the Chennai International Airport to Wimco Nagar.
+Length: The corridor or the Blue Line of the Chennai Metro network now span a total length of 54 km that connects the Chennai International Airport to Wimco Nagar.

 Stations: The corridor comprises 25 stations, of which 11 are underground.
 The stations on the 45-km Phase-1 Corridor are Chennai International Airport, Meenambakkam, Nanganallur Road, Alandur, Guindy, Little Mount, Saidapet, Nandanam, Teynampet, AG-DMS, Thousand Lights, LIC, Government Estate, Chennai Central, High Court, Mannadi and Washermanpet.
 The stations on the Phase 1 extension are Sir Theagaraya College, Korukkupet, Tondiarpet, Toll Gate, Thangal, Gowri Ashram, Tiruvottiyur and Wimco Nagar.
 An elevated maintenance at Wimco Nagar will also be built.